 Inevitably, there is some new initiative, some new program being introduced.
 If you have taught for a while, you have seen many of these come and go.
-Maybe last year was the year they introduced the new spelling program that replaced the spelling program introduced two years ago to replace the spelling program introduced the year before.
+Maybe last year was the year they introduced the new reading program that replaced the reading program introduced two years ago to replace the reading program introduced the year before.
 Maybe it will be a new math initiative to replace the “flailing arms” math thing we were all trained in a couple years back.
 (I forgot the name of it but there were dramatic gestures that all teachers were supposed to use: a certain gesture for addition, a different for division… It died fast and no one uses the gestures now.)

 Perhaps salespeople selling educational products are extremely talented.
 Perhaps administrators are exceedingly gullible.
 In any event, it seems that a requirement of becoming an administrator is the inability to look back and see the pile of failed initiatives.
 Administrators bemoan the lack of buy-in from teachers when new ideas are presented, but they fail to take responsibility for creating the conditions that created the cynicism.

 What percentage of new year’s resolutions actually last?
 We have an all-comedy radio station in Denver—non-stop clips from various comedians.
 I missed the name of the comic, but one talked about digging through his closet looking at all the junk he had discarded in there.
 One of the items was his Rosetta Stone CD set.
 I spent a couple of minutes researching “what percentage complete Rosetta Stone” but couldn’t find the answer right away so I quit looking.
 I bet it is a very small number.
 I’ll wager that a lot of people have the idea of learning a new language but don’t follow through.